GreenHyperSpectra: A multi-source hyperspectral dataset for global vegetation trait prediction: Details about the datasets

 \section{Details about the datasets}

-\paragraph{Spectral preprocessing.} For standardized cross-instrument comparison, all reflectance spectra were resampled to a uniform wavelength grid spanning the 400-2500 nm solar-reflective range.
+The data are publicly available \href{https://huggingface.co/datasets/Avatarr05/GreenHyperSpectra}{here}. \paragraph{Spectral preprocessing.} For standardized cross-instrument comparison, all reflectance spectra were resampled to a uniform wavelength grid spanning the 400-2500 nm solar-reflective range.
 Spectral measurements were linearly interpolated to an interval of 1 nm, resulting in 2101 bands per sample.
 Regions of strong atmospheric water absorption, specifically 1351–1430 nm, 1801–2050 nm, and 2451–2500 nm, were removed to minimize noise and signal loss.
 The remaining bands were smoothed using a Savitzky-Golay filter with a 65 nm window \citep{savitzky1964smoothing}.
 After these steps, 1721 spectral bands were retained for analysis, providing a high-quality input space for training and evaluation.